tier6tank/doubles/dupfinder/readme.txt

 INSTALLATION:
 -------------

-Windows: simply copy the executable (dbl.exe) and the cygwin1.dll file (if present)
+Windows: simply copy the executable (dbl.exe) and the cygwin1.dll or mingwm10.dll file (if present)
          for example to C:\windows, so that you can call it from the commandline from every directory

 Unix:    copy the executable (dbl) to /usr/local/bin (if that is not in your path, choose /bin),